practicalmeteor/meteor-mocha-console-runner/README.md

 Open any browser to run your client side tests in that browser.
 Will  print the results of both server side and client side tests to the browser console.

+If you'd like an HTML reporter, just use [practicalmeteor:mocha](https://atmospherejs.com/practicalmeteor/mocha) directly.

 ## License

 practicalmeteor:mocha-console-reporter - [MIT](https://github.com/practicalmeteor/meteor-mocha-console-reporter/blob/master/LICENSE.md)